matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - Use cases include:
     - Your app needs to access BigQuery datasets that belong to users.
-    - Your app needs to authenticate as s user to create projects on their behalf.
+    - Your app needs to authenticate as a user to create projects on their behalf.

 **Identity-Aware Proxy (IAP)**